 See this post for more freelance writing jobs.

 2. Virtual Assistant

-Tasks can include scheduling, social media management, administrative duties, bookkeeping, etc. Depending on your schedule many virtual assistant jobs can be both part-time or full-time and can be done when it fits into your schedule.
+Tasks can include scheduling, social media management, administrative duties, bookkeeping, etc. Depending on your schedule, many virtual assistant jobs can be part-time or full-time and can be done when it fits into your schedule.

 3. Graphic Designer

-For this side job you definitely need to have the experience needed to complete graphic design work.
-Starting out as a freelancer is the perfect way to start your career while still working as many hours as you desire.
+For this side job, you definitely need to have the right experience to complete graphic design work.
+Starting as a freelancer is the perfect way to start your career while still working as many hours as you desire.

 4. Customer Service Representative

 This online side job typically entails answering questions, helping customers with problems or complaints, and general product information.
 Most customer service representatives who work from home do need to work set hours and shifts.
 This side job does not have as much flexibility, but you can do it from the comfort of your home.

 You can find customer service representative jobs on major job boards, LinkedIn, even company websites.